Technical Privacy Metrics: a Systematic Survey: Privacy Metrics

 \subsubsection{Expectation of Distance Error}

-Similar to the adversary's expected estimation error, the expectation of distance error measures the expected distance error of an adversary, but over multiple timesteps $K$ and location assignment hypotheses $I$~\citep{hoh_protecting_2005}.
-It uses the probability of a hypothesis $p_i(k)$ and the total distance $d_i(k)$ between the correct user location assignment and hypothesis $i$ for all users $U$ at timestep $k$.
+Similar to the adversary's expected estimation error, the expectation of distance error measures the expected distance error of an adversary, but over multiple timesteps $T$ and location assignment hypotheses $\mathcal{H}$~\cite{hoh_protecting_2005}.
+Each hypothesis $h$ assigns a user to a location with probability $p_{h,t}(x)$, and the distance $d_{h,t}(x,x^*)$ indicates the distance between the correct user location and the location in hypothesis $h$ at timestep $t$.